paulintrognon/paulintrognon.fr/src/content/blogPosts/typescript-prettier-eslint-next-js.md

 ---
 title: Start a clean Next.js project with TypeScript, Eslint and Prettier from scratch
-excerpt: How to create a Next.js app with TypeScript from scratch, and how to configure eslint to make it work with prettier, and finally how to integrate this tooling with Visual Studio Code.
+excerpt: How to create a Next.js app with TypeScript from scratch, and how to configure ESLint to make it work with prettier, and finally how to integrate this tooling with Visual Studio Code.
-date: '2020-11-01T16:00:00.000Z'
+date: '2020-11-06T16:00:00.000Z'
 ---

 **TypeScript** is awesome.
 So is **Prettier**.

-In this post, I will show you how to create a clean Next.js app with TypeScript from scratch, and how to configure eslint to make it work with prettier, and finally how to integrate this tooling with Visual Studio Code.
+In this post, I will show you how to create a clean Next.js app with TypeScript from scratch, and how to configure ESLint to make it work with prettier, and finally how to integrate this tooling with Visual Studio Code.

 Let's do it!